emphimy/SwiftNote-AI/SwiftNote AI/Documentation/Supabase_Sync_Implementation_Strategy.md

    - Implemented proper error handling with detailed logging
    - Stored last sync time in UserDefaults with proper iOS 16+ compatibility

+### Phase 2 Implementation (Completed)

+We expanded the sync implementation to include folders and maintain proper relationships:

+1. **SimpleSupabaseFolder Model**:
+   - Created a simplified model for folder data
+   - Included all necessary fields with proper CodingKeys
+   - Ensured compatibility with Supabase's data structure

+2. **Folder Sync Methods**:
+   - Implemented `syncFoldersToSupabase` method to sync folders to Supabase
+   - Added `fetchFoldersForSync` to get folders from CoreData
+   - Added `updateFolderSyncStatus` to update sync status in CoreData

+3. **Updated Sync Process**:
+   - Modified `syncToSupabase` to sync folders first, then notes
+   - Changed `syncNotesMetadataToSupabase` to return a boolean instead of using a completion handler
+   - Ensured proper error handling throughout the sync process

+4. **Special Handling for "All Notes" Folder**:
+   - Added special color handling for the "All Notes" folder
+   - Ensured "All Notes" folder is properly synced with a consistent appearance
+   - Updated the folder count display to show the correct number of notes

 ### Authentication and User ID
 - The `user_id` field in Supabase tables comes from Supabase Auth, not CoreData
 - We retrieve the authenticated user's ID from the current Supabase session